-It's true that there is no cure for tinnitus, but sound therapy is an effective long-term tinnitus management option.
+It's true that there is no cure for tinnitus, so don't be fooled by the hundreds of claims by over-the-counter tinnitus remedies.
+They simply have not been proven to work.
+However, sound therapy is an effective long-term tinnitus management option.
 Many types of sound therapy are available to promote habituation (desensitization) to tinnitus.
 For many patients, the initiation of sound therapy quickly brings relief from symptoms.
 With continued use, sound therapy can ultimately reduce the tinnitus awareness and disturbance.
 An audiologist can help determine which type of sound therapy may be most helpful for you.